 Bampton Pharmacy is on Newton Square (opposite The White Horse/Blackberries) .
 The out of hours rota for the Tiverton pharmacists is shown in the window.

-The post office is in Brook Street.
-Post is collected from the box outside at 4.45 pm Monday-Friday, 12.15 on Saturday and 10.00 am Sunday.
+The post office is now inside the Spar shop in Newton Square Post can be handed in there but is also still collected from the box outside the old Post Office in Brook Street at 4.45 pm Monday-Friday, 12.15 on Saturday and 10.00 am Sunday.

 Cash & Banking